ros-industrial/industrial_ci/README.rst

 List of the checked items, in the actual order to be run.

 1. If your package builds.
-2. If available tests pass in the package.
-Because tests use software from `install` space, it is important the building step ends without issues (otherwise tests may not be reached).
+2. If available tests in the given package pass.
+Because tests use software from `install` space, it is important that the building step ends without issues (otherwise the tests may not be reached).
 3. If your package gets installed (i.e. built artifact goes into the `install` space).
-4. If tests in designated downstream packages pass.
+4. If downstream packages are designated, the tests in those packages pass.

 Your client repository does NOT need to pass all of above steps; in fact you can have only some of them tested.
 To pass the steps without having tested, simply "empty" them.
 For instance, in your client repository: